selerix/mongo-csharp-driver/Docs/reference/content/index.md

 The [Getting Started]({{< relref "getting_started\index.md" >}}) guide contains information about system requirements, installation, and a simple tutorial to get up and running quickly.

-## What's new in 2.5
+## What's new in 2.10.0

+{{% note %}}
+If you are using unacknowledged writes (also known as w:0 writes) with versions 2.10.0 or 2.10.1 of the driver, we strongly recommend you upgrade to version 2.10.2 as soon as possible, to obtain the fix for a critical issue: https://jira.mongodb.org/browse/CSHARP-2960
+{{% /note %}}

 The [What's New]({{< relref "what_is_new.md" >}}) section contains the major new features of the driver.

-The main new feature is support for version 3.6 of the server.

 ## Upgrading

 If you are coming from the 2.0.x series of the driver, consult the [upgrading]({{< relref "upgrading.md" >}}) documentation on changes.

 ## Reference